-Don’t let the name fool you, Paradise is not a heavenly garden for those enjoying the afterlife, it’s a cold and snow swept town South of St. John’s.
+Don’t let the name fool you, Paradise is not a heavenly garden in the afterlife, it’s a cold and snow-swept town just south of St. John’s.
 Every time snow falls on St. John’s, you can bet your snow shovel that Paradise has received more than double that amount of snow.
 I drove by there today on my way to get some groceries and parked my car next to a cleared driveway:

-Those living here will see this as nothing of particular interest, but those back in Holland might think this is some sort of trickery: let me tell you, it’s not.
+Newfoundlanders will see this as nothing of particular interest, but my friends and family in Holland might think this is some sort of trickery: let me tell you, it’s not.
 Everybody here has a pile like this on their lawn, it’s the result of clearing the snow out of the driveway and off the sidewalk, all that snow has to go somewhere so the front yard serves as a place to keep it until spring.

 After visiting Paradise I finished my grocery shopping and drove back via Marine Drive, to have a look at the beach:

-You know, I don’t have any problem walking near edges and cliffs, a hundred metres over the ocean, or hiking through deep snow in a fierce snow squall, at night, but the sight of this yellow stained beach actually gave me some pause…
+I don’t have any problem walking near edges and cliffs, a 100 metres over the ocean, or hiking through deep snow in a fierce snow squall, at night, but the sight of this yellow-stained beach actually gave me some pause…

 Anyway, I soldiered on and explored the beach.
 I was hoping to see some frozen pebbles, like I saw when I first moved here.
 Still nothing though, the only frozen things were on both ends of the beach.
 The walls there trickle with little streams of water all year long, and in winter that water forms big icicles: